Trading FAQs: Order Types

 What is a market order?

 A market order instructs Fidelity to buy or sell securities for your account at the next available price.
-It remains in effect only for the day, and usually results in the prompt purchase or sale of all the shares of stock, options contracts, or bonds in question, as long as the security is actively traded and market conditions permit.
+It remains in effect only for the day, and usually results in the prompt purchase or sale of all the shares of stock or options contracts in question, as long as the security is actively traded and market conditions permit.

 Note: In order to maintain a fair and orderly market, most market centers generally do not accept cancellation requests after 9:28 a.m.
 ET for market orders eligible for execution at 9:30 a.m.
 ET, when the market opens.
 Acceptance of a cancellation request by Fidelity between 9:28 and 9:30 a.m.
 ET does not guarantee an order cancellation.
 All requests to cancel an order are processed on a best-efforts basis.